Tony Tobin: Calling The Shots

 “I have been approached by a few other golf clubs, so it’s something that I think could work elsewhere,” he muses.
 “Meanwhile, I love chatting to the diners, that’s my favourite part, no one loves an audience more than me!
 So I am resurrecting my cooking demonstrations where I cook with guests and then we all sit down to eat together.
 They’re so much fun.”

 “No one works harder than me,” he says.
 “But people’s eating habits have changed.
 Look at Jamie’s Italian going under for instance.
-So while it’s lovely to be offered exciting TV work, I can’t keep my eye off the ball for one second, and my responsibility is to look after my team.
+So while it’s lovely to be offered exciting TV work, I can’t keep my eye off the ball for one second.
+My responsibility is to look after my team.
 But maybe eventually I can be more of a consultant, and take my foot off the pedal a bit… Although I’ll never give up saying hello to the customers, I love all that!

 Ranmore at Reigate Heath is open Thursday, Friday and Saturday evenings and also Sunday lunchtimes.
 The Club House, Flanchford Road Reigate Heath, Surrey, RH2 8QR www.reigateheathgc.com/ranmore